 Edited by Diana l.
-Marianetti & Ivory S. Umanah
+Marianetti, Sarah Sonday & Ivory S. Umanah

-The NEW Fourth Edition of the Minnesota Trust Administration Deskbook has been fully updated and reorganized to make the Deskbook easier to navigate and to provide more practical information for practitioners.
-The New Edition includes detailed coverage of the creation and modification of trusts, managing the day-to-day administration of trusts, handling the termination of trusts, and much more!
+The Fourth Edition of the Minnesota Trust Administration Deskbook offers a fully updated and reorganized manual that is easier to navigate and provides more practical information for practitioners than previous editions.
+It includes detailed coverage of the creation and modification of trusts, managing the day-to-day administration of trusts, handling the termination of trusts, and much more!
 The layout of the Deskbook has been changed to put more focus on the creation, modification, and administration of trusts, as well as provide in-depth coverage to the topics our readers said are most important to their practice.
-The New Edition is arranged to allow readers to quickly and easily find the information they need.
+The Fourth Edition is arranged to allow readers to quickly and easily find the information they need.
 It also includes updated sample forms and clauses, helpful comparison charts, and a fully updated subject index and table of authorities.
-The Trust Administration Deskbook comes with the eFormbook, which includes more than 75 essential forms and trust documents that can be easily accessed and downloaded in electronic form.
+The Minnesota Trust Administration Deskbook comes with an eFormbook, which includes more than 75 essential forms and trust documents that can be easily accessed and downloaded in electronic form.

 BUNDLE AND SAVE!

 Purchase the hard copy and receive a coupon code to purchase the corresponding LinkedLaw eDeskbook for only $50!
 Code will be sent to you with your hard copy.